-When we provide you with our digital wallet and virtual card payment services, we ask you for the information we need:
+When we provide you with our expense management software and virtual card payment services, we ask you for the information we need:

 This can include a broad range of information including:

-We may disclose your de identified personal information to third parties (such as other DiviPay users, third party social media service providers, banks, our contractors, business partners and related entities, suppliers, service providers, professional advisors and agents, card providers, debt collectors and payment gateway providers):
+We may disclose your personal information to third parties (such as other DiviPay users who are associated with your account, banks, our contractors, business partners and related entities, suppliers, service providers, professional advisors and agents, card providers, debt collectors, finance providers and payment gateway providers):